-With the right planning and by fixing errors in your new platform before launching your site, you not only ensure that site traffic remains steady, but it can even help in improving the SEO of your new site, boosting traffic volumes.
+With the right planning and by fixing errors in your new platform before launching your site, you not only ensure that site traffic remains steady, but it can even help in improving the Shopify website SEO and boosting traffic volumes.

 It doesn’t matter if you have a dozen pages or hundred-odd pages.
 You need to maintain a record of every URL on your current site so that you avoid missing out on valuable pages during the migration.
 While making this list, make a note of any existing redirects or broken links.